myrs/fep-hierarchical-thermostasis/README.md

 An agent can change it's temperature in a boundary of ±5.8 °C. It's viable range is 36 ±10 °C.

 From the provided simulation it can be observed that an agent can effectively deal with changes of temperature (both constant and sudden) and maintain itself in a viable interval for most of the environmental disturbances.
 At this point of project the important point to make is that this agent is unable to deal with a change of the temperature when it's outside of the boundaries.
-Recall that from at time steps from 150 to 200 it is -6 °C per step, while an agent can only regulate it until 5.8 °C per step.
-Effectively and sadly, out agent would cease to exist.
+Recall that at time steps from 150 to 200 it is -6 °C per step, while an agent can only regulate it until 5.8 °C per step.
+Effectively and sadly, our agent would cease to exist.

 ## Next steps